Satjpatel/Digital-Image-Watermarking-and-Its-FPGA-Implementation/README.md

 # Digital-Image-Watermarking-and-Its-FPGA-Implementation
-My seminar topic as a part of BTech course in ECE.
+My seminar topic as a part of BTech course in ECE under Prof. Dr. Kishore P. Upla (Post-doc).
 I would be first implementing different schemes of frequency domain watermark embedding and then implement the best one on FPGA.

 ## Libaries Used
 1. OpenCV (for Image reading and writing)